-Masters and postgraduate study in the UK follows the successful completion of an undergraduate degree, generally lasting for just one year compared to two-year Masters programmes found elsewhere in the world.
-This means students can save time, money and begin their career much quicker with a highly regarded UK postgraduate degree.
+A postgraduate or masters course in the UK follows the successful completion of an undergraduate degree, generally lasting for just one year compared to two-year Masters programmes found elsewhere in the world.
+This means international students can save time, money and begin their career much quicker with a highly regarded UK postgraduate degree.

 The UK is home to some of the leading universities in the world, renowned for their quality of teaching and research.
 A UK postgraduate degree is held in high esteem by employers, and for international students studying in the UK it is a fantastic opportunity to improve your English and immerse yourself in a multicultural and exciting community of academics and students.
 You will: